abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/howto_sync.rst

    git checkout -b v2.41
    export PATH=~/bin/repo_tool:$PATH

-If the previous steps do not work, you can install Repo using the following commands:
+If the previous steps do not work, install Repo using the following commands:

 ::